locsta/King-County-Data-Analysis/README.md

 We create a column *log_price* using the numpy function log() to transform prices to a log scale that will be better fitted for machine learning.</br>
 Then we use the **LabelEncoder** method from **sklearn.preprocessing** to normalize the values for those columns and drop *price*,*zipcode*,*lat* and *long* columns.</br>
 Finally we can run the Ordinary Least Squares (OLS) method from statsmodels.api with the target **y** being the **log_price** column and **X** being our **features** columns.</br>
-All our predictors have a P value < 0.05, they rejected the null hypothesis and are therefore meaningful predictors.<br>
+The model shows that the *bedrooms* feature has a P value of 0.52 so we chose to drop the feature from our model.<br>
+This first model achieve an r-squared of 81.4%<br>
+We then built two other models more useful for our client using only the top 3 and top 2 features<br>

 ## Answering our initial questions
-1. Can we predict the price of a house based on its location?<br/>
+1. Can you show us a map of the prices in different areas of Seattle's King County?<br>
   > We can show a heat maps to the realtor company in order to help them chose the best location for their project.<br/>
   > Here are the 3 different heat maps we created:
     * Price as per location